 It is well-known that these companies (or rather the individuals behind them) constantly resurrect themselves and indeed exchange lists of individuals who are known to be responsive to such calls and may be known to have wealth and be willing to invest.

-Following these investigations, a Winding-Up Petition may be presented by the Insolvency Service Public Interest Unit against the company seeking a Winding-Up Order on the grounds that it is not in the public interest for the company to be permitted to continue trading.
+Following these investigations, a winding up order may be presented by the Insolvency Service Public Interest Unit against the company seeking a winding up order on the grounds that it is not in the public interest for the company to be permitted to continue trading.

-This may lead to claims brought by the company and its Liquidators for damages and, more commonly, a claim for Director Disqualification, Quite often for a period of between 11-15 years.
-An initial letter will be sent notifying you of the intention to pursue your disqualification, following which proceedings may be commenced if matters cannot be negotiated outside of Court.
+This may lead to claims brought by the company and its liquidators for damages and, more commonly, a claim for director disqualification, quite often for a period of between 11-15 years.
+An initial letter will be sent notifying you of the intention to pursue your disqualification, following which disqualification proceedings may be commenced if matters cannot be negotiated outside court.

 At Francis Wilks & Jones we are able to advise on any risk you or your business may face as a result of being subject to such circumstances or being faced by a Public Interest winding up petition.
 Please call any member of our wining up petition & director disqualification team for a consultation now.